Aviation International News

-Aviation International News (AIN Publications / The Convention News Company) is a periodical and newspaper publisher about aviation, published through its web site and in hard copy.
+Aviation International News (AIN Media Group / The Convention News Company) is a periodical and newspaper publisher about aviation, published through its website and in hard copy.

 History

 The Convention News Company was founded by aviation editor James Holahan and publisher Wilson S. Leach in 1972 and published its first issues at that year's NBAA convention.

-Now branded as AIN Publications, it has branched into other aviation sectors and other products, and still publishes NBAA Convention News.
+Now branded as AIN Media Group, it has branched into other aviation sectors and other products, and still publishes NBAA Convention News.

 In 2002, Aviation International News received an award for "excellent, accurate and insightful reporting of issues related to the business aviation industry" from the National Business Aviation Association at its 55th Annual Meeting & Convention.

 Publications

 AIN Publications publishes the following media: